-Here are 16 scientists whose achievements made them famous and whose tragically short lives have left us wondering how much more they might have achieved had they been given more time.
+Here are 16 scientists whose achievements made them famous and whose tragically short lives have left us wondering how much more they might have achieved had they been given more time. in addi

 Writing this piece made me appreciate the relatively healthier times we live in now.
 Of the 16 deaths below, 7 were linked to tuberculosis.

 Like some other infections these days, tuberculosis is becoming more resistant to medication.
 Let’s hope medical research can stay ahead of it.

 At the age of 20, probably as a result of a romantic affair gone wrong, Evariste Galois fought a duel in Paris.
 He was shot, dying the following day.

 In the days before the duel, convinced that he would be killed, he poured out his mathematical thoughts on pieces of paper and sent them to his friend, Auguste Chevalier.
 The papers described an entirely new, immensely important field of mathematics – group theory.

 Niels Abel discovered group theory independently of Evariste Galois.
 (Group theory seems to have brought uncommonly bad luck to its discoverers!)
 In addition to group theory, Abel discovered elliptic functions and was the first person to prove the binomial theorem for all numbers.

 In 1913, Henry Moseley discovered that every chemical element’s identity is determined by its number of protons.
 In doing so, he discovered the true basis of the periodic table.

 The third of our unfortunate trio of mathematicians who died before their 30th birthdays is Gotthold Eisenstein, of whom the great mathematician Carl Friedrich Gauss wrote: